 Companies such as BlueDot (a Canadian health-monitoring platform) provide real-time insights by using AI to scan mass-media sources and articles from around the world.
 It also estimates dispersion models based on travel patterns to better inform their clients of risk severity in different parts of the world.
 They identified COVID-19 as a potential threat and sent out a warning message nine days before WHO released any official statement.
 Read more about them on their website here: more info.

 2) Biometric Screening and Facial Recognition

 Although certain countries (China specifically) have widespread surveillance and facial recognition tracking systems already in place, they are quickly becoming more adopted.
-These systems can even potentially detect fever in certain individuals and help contact-tracing to isolate people exposed to the sick individual if necessary.
+These systems can potentially detect fever in certain individuals and help contact-tracing isolate people exposed to the sick individual if necessary.
 Companies such as Hanwang can even use facial recognition with a high degree of accuracy on people wearing masks.
-There is a vigorous ethical and societal debate about the use of technology in this way, especially regarding whether that infrastructure will remain in place after the pandemic has subsided: more info
+There is a vigorous ethical and societal debate about using technology in this way, especially regarding whether that infrastructure will remain in place after the pandemic has subsided: more info.

 Never before has there been so much collaboration - and so much misinformation - available to everyone about an ongoing crisis.
-Now, more than ever, people need to be checking source validity and ensuring that the information they 'echo' on social media is true.
+More than ever, people need to check source validity and ensure that the information they 'echo' on social media is true.
 With that being said, emerging technology and the vast repository of information we now have in this modern-day global ecosystem present new opportunities to put our best foot forward in combating this illness and turn the page to a new normal - together.